polospeter/KU-Computational-Statistics/README.md

 # KU-Computational-Statistics
 This repository includes my assignments for the Computational Statistics course at KU.

-This course covered the follwing topics:
+The course covered the following topics:

 - Maximum-likelihood and numerical optimization.
 - The EM-algorithm.